jomarip/pybitcoin/README.md

 [![PyPI](https://img.shields.io/pypi/l/pybitcoin.svg)](https://github.com/namesystem/pybitcoin/blob/master/LICENSE)
 [![Slack](http://slack.blockstack.org/badge.svg)](http://slack.blockstack.org/)

-Python library with tools for Bitcoin and other cryptocurrencies.
+Converted Python 2 to Python 3 library with tools for Bitcoin and other cryptocurrencies.
+Keylib module which is installed separately needs the import file to be adjusted. just add a . in front of the files so the right path can be figured out.

 ## Usage